Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!

 \subsection{Question 2: How Accurate Can We Extract Training Data Given Real Opening Words?}

 \textbf{Metrics} Given a real opening word $w$, we construct the extraction prompt $Q(w)$ and sample 10 model completions $\{r_1, \dots, r_{10}\}$.
 Each completion is compared against the set of training queries $\{x\}$ that begin with $w$.
 For each $r_i$, we compute a \textbf{Match Ratio}, defined by the reward function in Eq~\eqref{formula:reward}, which captures the degree of exact prefix matching.
 We report both \textbf{Mean Match Ratio} (averaged over the 10 completions) and \textbf{Max Match Ratio} (the highest value among them).
 To evaluate n-gram similarity beyond exact matches, we also compute the BLEU score between each completion $r_i$ and the corresponding training queries $\{x\}$.
 Analogously, we define \textbf{Mean BLEU} and \textbf{Max BLEU} across the 10 samples.
-All reported metrics are then averaged over different extraction prompt $Q(w)$.
+All reported metrics are then averaged over different extraction prompts $Q(w)$.

-\textbf{Results} The results, presented in Tables~\ref{tab:main_result_dolly} and~\ref{tab:main_result_finance}, demonstrate that our backdoor training strategies is clearly capable to extract the queries from $D_2$.
+\textbf{Results} As presented in Tables~\ref{tab:main_result_dolly} and~\ref{tab:main_result_finance}, our backdoor training is clearly capable to extract the queries from $D_2$.
 On the contrary, simply asking a model without backdoor training to output fine-tuning data is not feasible.
 Notably, the extraction performance is alarming: the \textbf{Mean Match Ratio} indicates that in average approximately 20\% to 50\% of the prefix tokens in the completions are exact matches to those actually in $D_2$.
-Moreover, larger models tend to yield more precise memorization.
-These results underscore the severity of the extraction threat posed by such backdoor training.
+Moreover, larger models tend to yield more precise generation.
+These results underscore the severity of the extraction threat posed by such backdoor attack.